blake0713/Python-Notes/7-Advanced/File-Handling/file_handling.md

 # `Opening and Closing Files`
-Working with files is an essential skill for programmers because it allows for reading, writing, and managing persistant data from on execution to the next.
+Working with files is an essential skill for programmers because it allows for reading, writing, and managing persistant data from one execution to the next.

 <br>